-Whenever an employer lets you go, it feel frustrating and scary, or may even feel as though you were terminated unfairly.
+Whenever an employer lets you go, it feels frustrating and scary, or may even feel as though you were terminated unfairly.
 If your termination brings up a strong emotional response, it is not always easy to clarify in the moment whether your employer fired you fairly or not.
 However, once the sting of the termination has some time to mellow, it is wise to carefully examine the circumstances of your firing.
-You may find that it does include one or more element of a wrongful termination, and may have grounds to pursue legal action against your former employer.
+You may find that it does include one or more elements of wrongful termination, and may have grounds to pursue legal action against your former employer.

-In very broad terms, a wrongful termination means that an employer broke some law in the act of firing you.
+In very broad terms, wrongful termination means that an employer broke some law in the act of firing you.
 This may include

 - Terminations that violate laws against discrimination in the workplace